digitalservicebund/ris-backend-service/doc/adr/0015-immutable-v-models.md

 4. Prefer, where possible, props with primitive types over reference types, even if that results in more props.
 This is more straightforward to implement and results in better performance, because we don't need to worry about immutability in the first place.

 ### Example

-Parent component: Can stay the same

-Child component:

 ```vue
 <script>